iamjoncannon/ReactBoil/PEP.md

 ```

-So now that we have our source project, how are we going to automate over transporting this into a new set of files in our next project?
+So now that we have our source project, how are we going to quickly transport this into a new set of files in our next project?

 Returning to our cli.js file, re-write our scaffold conditional: